skyline trail

 projected build date

-The City of Billings breaks ground on the Skyline Trail in February 2023
+The City of Billings broke ground on the Skyline Trail in February 2023

 achievements